-I did not vote for the Liberals, in fact I voted for the Green Party, one of the minority parties that stood to benefit from electoral reform.
+As a Canadian I did not vote for the Liberals, in fact I voted for the Green Party, one of the minority parties that stood to benefit from electoral reform.
 Minority party supporters all stood to gain, but more importantly so did everyone else.
 Who knows what Justin was thinking, but I suspect he figured he would do better under the current voting system.

 Over the years I have noticed a lot of confusion over what proportional representation really means and many think the status quo is ok, so why try to complicate the matter?
 What they don't seem to realize is that most of their votes are wasted.
 It is great if your party gets in, but very possibly you could have stayed home and your party would still have won.
 Mind you, if everyone took that attitude (and some do) your party might not have gotten in.
-More votes than what is needed don't have any impact.
+More votes than what is needed don't have much if any real impact.

 In a multi party system more often than not, the winning party does not get over half the votes which would signify more of a true mandate.
 In fact a common strategy of politicians is to split the opposition.
 If you really want your vote to make a difference take a closer look at the proportional systems.